How To Make Iced Cold Brew Coffee At Home

 After that simply take it out and simply press down on the coffee beans very slowly with a French press plunger allowing the beans to release their flavours further into the concentrate.
 After you feel you have done this sufficiently enough it is time to pour your coffee concentrate into an airtight container and keep it in the fridge to cool some more.

 A couple of hours and your iced coffee would be ready to serve with the addition of just a little bit of crushed ice or ice cubes for effect.
 There’s absolutely nothing more to it!

 Both of these methods can be used alternatively to allow yourself the chance to indulge in one of the finest summer coffee experience.
-Coffee lovers all over the globe will agree that these methods are the easiest way to get the blend they desires.
+Coffee lovers all over the globe will agree that these methods are the easiest way to get the blend they desire.
 The only downside is that they take more than twelve hours at a time to fully prepare.
-If you are someone who lacks the patience to actually go through all this trouble and then some to have cold brew coffee then the best option for you is to either visit a good cafe, or simply satisfy your caffeine needs with simple iced coffee.
+If you are someone who lacks the patience to actually go through all this trouble and then some to have cold brew coffee then the best option for you is to either visit a good cafe or simply satisfy your caffeine needs with simple iced coffee.

 But if you are someone that loves Kyoto style cold drip coffee as much as the world these days is done, you’ll find it worth the wait!